birchill/10sai/README.md

    webpack-dev-server` assuming you plan to use it.
 1. If you want to test with a local server, you probably want to install
    CouchDB: [Setup guide](https://pouchdb.com/guides/setup-couchdb.html).
+1. `npm start` should start a server running on `http://localhost:8080`.
+   If you just want to build the project, try `npm run build`.